-Students will receive instruction in calligraphy, hand lettering, illustration, and how to incorporate these techniques into marketable art skills.
+Students will receive instruction in multiple calligraphy forms, e.g. blackletter, copper plate, modern calligraphy, and hand lettering, and learn how to incorporate these techniques into marketable art skills.
+Students will combine writing skills with illustration to create meaningful and expressive projects.